belovm96/chord-detection/README.md

   * Go to this repo's root directory
   * From the root directory cd to ChordDetection-->app
   * To create docker image run *docker image build -t streamlit:app .*
-  * To run docker image use *docker container run --gpus all -p 8501:8501 streamlit:app*
+  * To run docker image use *docker container run -p 8501:8501 streamlit:app*
 * Command Line Tool

 ## Tools